Last updated September 6, 2013

 - An endurance athlete developed ulceroglandular tularemia with a primary lesion on his right ankle after running in the forests around Paris.
 Because his illness occurred during the winter, when insects were unlikely to be viable vectors, the authors suggested that the source of his exposure may have been contact with plants contaminated by a tularemia-infected animal (Meckenstock 2013).

-F tularensis is considered a category A bioterrorism agent (CDC: Bioterrorism agents/diseases).
+F tularensis is considered a category A bioterrorism agent (CDC: Select agents and toxins).
 The following information supports the use of F tularensis as a potential biological weapon (CDC: Key facts about tularemia, Christopher 1997, Dennis 2001).

 - F tularensis is highly infectious, occurs widely in nature, and can be isolated and grown in quantity in the laboratory.